 Section 4(f) applicability for multiple-use public land holdings such as the Uinta-Wasatch-Cache National Forest is defined in 23 CFR Section 774.11(d).
-Section 4(f) applies only to those portions of lands that function for or are designated in U.S. Department of Agriculture (USDA) Forest Service plans as being for significant park, recreation, or wildlife and waterfowl refuge purposes.
+Section 4(f) applies only to those portions of lands that function for or are designated in USDA Forest Service plans as being for significant park, recreation, or wildlife and waterfowl refuge purposes.
 The determination regarding which lands so function or are so designated, and the significance of those lands, is made by the USDA Forest Service as the official(s) with jurisdiction.
 Unofficial paths or trails that are not formally designated or maintained by a public agency are not considered Section 4(f) resources.